Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 We do not show a distribution of the core overshoot because most of the stars are modelled with $f_\mathrm{ov}\approx0.02$, which corresponds to the central value in the grid.
-Yet, the uncertainties span the whole range of $f_\mathrm{ov}$ covered by the grid, which can be explained by the limited sensitivity of the observed modes to the near-core region and the occurrence of degeneracies between the mass, metallicity, and core overshoot when relying on just one mode \citep[e.g.,][]{Ausseloos2004}.
+Yet, the uncertainties span the whole range of $f_\mathrm{ov}$ covered by the grid, which can be explained by the limited sensitivity of the observed modes to the near-core region and the degeneracies between the mass, metallicity, and core overshoot when relying on just one mode \citep[e.g.,][]{Ausseloos2004}.
 The estimated core overshoot values result in a value for the mass-normalised convective mass ($M_\mathrm{core}/M_\star$).
 This inferred parameter is the more interesting quantity from a stellar evolution point of view and it is a function of both the luminosity and age.
-The majority of stars has a value in the range $0.2\leq M_\mathrm{core}/M_\star\leq0.3$.
+The majority of stars has a value in the range $0.2\leq M_\mathrm{core}/M_\star\leq0.3$, in agreement with the distribution of initial mass shown in the top panel and the HRD.
+Notably the radial pulsators are concentrated around $M_\mathrm{core}/M_\star\approx 0.25$ due to their common evolutionary status.
 The few stars with a relatively high convective core mass belong to the higher-mass young O-stars well separated in the HRD (cf.\,Fig.~\ref{fig:HRD_all}).
+The radius distribution is peaked at intermediate radii, especially for dominant radial mode pulsators.

-As a final distribution, we show in the bottom panel the distribution for the so-called $K-$value, defined as $K \equiv G M / (2\pi f_0)^2 R^3$, for the non-radial modes.
+As a final distribution, we show in the bottom panel the distribution for the $K-$value, defined as $K \equiv G M / (2\pi f_0)^2 R^3$, for the non-radial modes.
 This dimensionless quantity is connected with the boundary conditions for the pulsation equations \citep[][Chapter\,3]{Aerts2010}.
-In the case of non-radial modes, it represents the ratio between the horizontal and radial displacement of the fluid elements at the stellar surface caused by the mode (as this ratio is zero for radial modes, these are not included in the bottom panel of the figure).
-This parameter has high values above unity (typically between 10 and 100) for high-order g~modes of observed SPB stars \citep{DeCatAerts2002}, as their modes dominantly cause horizontal displacements.
+In the case of non-radial modes, it represents the ratio between the horizontal and radial displacement of the fluid elements at the stellar surface caused by the mode (as this ratio is zero for radial modes, these are not included in the bottom panel of Fig.~\ref{fig:model_hist}).
+This parameter has high values above unity (typically between 10 and 100) for high-order g-modes of observed SPB stars \citep{DeCatAerts2002}, as their modes dominantly cause horizontal displacements.
 Here, as expected for low-order modes, we find the opposite with dominantly radial displacements but with non-negligible contributions from horizontal motions.
 The values for $K$ range from about 0.03 to about 0.2 for the dominant mode of most of the {\it Gaia\/} \bceph\ stars in our sample.